-The relatively uniform density of impacts is inconsistent with large areas of plate recycling so Venus trenches are probably not active today.
+The relatively uniform density of impacts is inconsistent with large areas of plate recycling so Venus trenches have not been active over the past ~300 Ma.

 Elastic thickness estimates suggest very low thermal gradients in many areas < 7 °K/km.
 Conductive heat loss is at least 5 times smaller than on the Earth.